-- The proposed management model's capacity to demonstrate current and future community benefit - The proposed management model's capacity to respond to the facility's: - Long term asset maintenance requirements - Appropriate staffing structures and associated considerations. - The most favourable financial performance that can be achieved by Council that can be obtained from time to time when considering the operational management arrangements of the centre in its entirety or by segregation of the respective cost centres operated within the facility.
+- The proposed management model's capacity to demonstrate current and future community benefit. - The proposed management model's capacity to respond to the facility's: - Long term asset maintenance requirements - Appropriate staffing structures and associated considerations. - The most favourable financial performance that can be achieved by Council that can be obtained from time to time when considering the operational management arrangements of the centre in its entirety or by segregation of the respective cost centres operated within the facility.

-As described above, Council may at its discretion (but subject to its procurement policies and legislative requirements, including the NSW Local Government Act 1993), also enter into leases or licenses with community or commercial operators for one or all of the following components of the Regional Aquatic, Arts and Leisure Centre (subject to the outcomes of the detailed design process):
+As described above, Council may at its discretion (but subject to its procurement policies and legislative requirements, including the NSW Local Government Act 1993), also enter into leases or licenses with community or commercial operators for purposes which are consistent with core objectives for general community use, including but not limited to the following:

 - Aquatic centre

 - Café and retail space

-- Front entrance and foyer space
+- Front entrance and fover space

 - Auditorium

 - Gallery and exhibition space

 - Wet and dry arts workspaces

 - Rehearsal/dance studio

 - Meeting rooms

 - Kitchen and storage facilities

 - Outdoor public plaza and leisure spaces

-- Gymnasium
+- Health and fitness facilities

 - Wellness and health rooms

 - Occasional child care facilities